JKiadtisak/JKiadtisak/README.md

 * 🌍  I'm based in chon Buri Thailand
 * ✉️  You can contact me at [jakiattisak007@gmil.com](mailto:jakiattisak007@gmil.com)
 * 🧠  I'm learning Data Science Bootcamp 7 AND Industrial and Organizational Psychology
-* 🤝  I'm open to collaborating on Software Testing
+* 🤝  I'm open to collaborating on Software Testing (Manual)

 ### Skills